Fluctuating landscapes and heavy tails in animal behavior: Data-driven analysis reveals heavy tails in C. elegans behavior: the role of adaptation

-where $\sigma^2_{\phi_2}$ is the variance of $\phi_2(t)$ and $\langle \cdot \rangle_t$ represents a temporal average.
-In accordance with the first passage time results, we observe that, while the model captures correlations on relatively short timescales ($\approx 10\,\text{s})$, the data exhibits long-range correlations that the model fails to predict, Fig.\,\ref{fig:1}(d-right).
-While this discrepancy could be associated with the projection onto a single slow mode, or with the assumption of Langevin dynamics, we find that simulating the dynamics using the full model $\mathcal{L}$ \cite{Costa2023markovian} results in similar predictions, showcasing the self-consistency of our coarse-graining approach, Fig.\,\ref{fig:1}(d).
+where $\sigma^2_{\phi_2}$ is the variance of $\phi_2(t)$ and $\langle \cdot \rangle_t$ denotes temporal average.
+We observe again that the model captures short timescales ($\approx 10\,\text{s})$ but fails to predict long-range correlations exhibited by the data, Fig.\,\ref{fig:2}(d-right).
+This discrepancy is not due to the projection onto $\phi_2$ or the assumption of Langevin dynamics since simulations of the full model Eq.~\ref{eq:rho_dot} yield similar predictions, see Fig.\,\ref{fig:2}(d).